 Let’s make some I said!!
 So I did a search and found some that I thought looked nice and away I went.
 Eight bazillion hours later (OK, really only about 4), after all the proofing and rising and hitting and proofing again, I was able to bake them.
 They were GORGEOUS.
 And heavy.
 More biscuit quality than burger bun quality.

 I tried to convince myself but I’ve learned one thing…if I have to try and convince myself there is simply no getting beyond the fact that I didn’t love them.
-I had a concern as I was making them that seems to have been reasonable…why wasn’t the liquid warmed to insure the yeast reacted?
+There was some concern as I was making them that seems to have been reasonable…why wasn’t the liquid warmed to insure the yeast reacted?
 Hmm???
 WHY???